Electrical & Computer Engineering

 - Commitment to engineering as a service-to-humanity profession

-The Electrical and Computer Engineering programs use the standard set of ABET, outcomes (a) through (k) as described above under Engineering.Back To Top
+The Electrical and Computer Engineering programs use the standard set of ABET, outcomes (a) through (k) as described under Program Outcomes for the Engineering Programs.Back To Top

 The application of computer-based technology is growing at a phenomenal rate.
 In fact, it pervades our lives.
 As a result, there is ongoing demand for engineers who can build complex systems which integrate computer hardware and software.
 This has given rise to the field of computer engineering.
 By combining the core courses in electrical engineering and relevant knowledge from computer science, the computer engineering curriculum prepares students to enter this challenging field.